-- The IRS allows changes to your dependent care account throughout the plan year: - If you change day care providers - When your child turns age 13 - If the cost of qualified day care expenses increases or decreases - If you submit receipts totaling more than you've contributed to your account, you'll be reimbursed only the balance in your account.
-If you choose, the remainder will be issued automatically as the funds become available.
+- The IRS allows changes to your dependent care account throughout the plan year: - If you change day care providers - If your child turns age I3 - If the cost of qualified day care expenses increases or decreases - If you submit receipts totaling more than you've contributed to your account, you'll be reimbursed up to what has been contributed to your account.
+The remainder will be issued automatically as the funds become available.